Health Services’ recommendations for your student

 So what does The University of Akron recommend?

 We closely follow the guidelines from the Center for Disease Control/Advisory Committee on Immunization Practices.
-At this time, no vaccines are required, but these are highly recommended:
+At this time, the following vaccine is mandated:

 - A yearly flu shot